-In addition applicants must provide the following with their application:
+In addition, applicants must provide the following with their application:

-- i.
+- a.
 A detailed Supportive Services Plan detailing: the type of services to be provided, who will provide them, how they will be provided, and how they will be funded.
 The plan should include, but is not limited to, a description of how the development will meet the needs of Veteran tenants, including access to supportive services, transportation, and proximity to community amenities.
-MHDC prefers the services be onsite or near the proposed development;

-- ii.
-Letters of intent from those service providers associated with the development's Veterans programs; and
+MHDC prefers the services be onsite or near the proposed development; - b.
+Letters of intent from those service providers associated with the development's Veterans programs; and - c.

-- iii.
 Service coordinator job description.

-- 8. Workforce Housing (9% Applications eligible for 30% boost in eligible basis).
-Developments in counties with a median income less than the most recent statewide median income (as established and published by HUD) are eligible for the basis increase, provided that 15% to 25% of the total units in the development are set aside for households earning between 60% and 80% (workforce units) of the area median income.
-Rents in the 60%-80% units should be different than the rents in the development that are at or below 60% AMI.
+8. Workforce Housing (9% Applications eligible for 30% boost in eligible basis).

+Developments in counties with a median income less than the most recent statewide median income (as established and published by HUD) are eligible for the basis increase, provided that fifteen percent (15%) to twenty-five percent (25%) of the total units in the development are set aside for households earning between sixty percent (60%) and eighty percent (80%) (workforce units) of the area median income.
+Rents in the 60%-80% units should be different than the rents in the development that are at or below sixty percent (60%) AMI.
 The published income limits for each development's county still apply and must be used for determining resident eligibility.

-- 9. Opportunity Areas.
-MHDC encourages affordable housing developments in opportunity areas by targeting communities that meet the following criteria: access to high-performing school systems, transportation and employment; as well as being located in a census tract with a 15% or lower poverty rate.
+9. Opportunity Areas.

+MHDC encourages affordable housing developments in opportunity areas by targeting communities that meet the following criteria: access to high-performing school systems, transportation and employment; as well as being located in a census tract with a fifteen percent (15%) or lower poverty rate.
 Family developments that meet these criteria will receive a preference in funding.
-Family developments proposed in opportunity areas are required to include an affirmative marketing plan that proactively reaches out to families currently living in census tracts where the poverty rate exceeds 40%.
+Family developments proposed in opportunity areas are required to include an affirmative marketing plan that proactively reaches out to families currently living in census tracts where the poverty rate exceeds forty percent (40%).
 The plan must include a Special Marketing Reserve to assist in initial relocation expenses for families with children.
 Note that the minimum unit size for a family development in an opportunity area is two-bedroom.
 Developments that apply under this priority must also apply under the Service-Enriched Priority.
-MHDC will, on a case by case basis with reasonable and well documented justification, allow flexibility for meeting all four criteria for qualification.
+MHDC will, on a case by casecase-by-case basis with reasonable and well documented justification, allow flexibility for meeting all four criteria for qualification.
 Please refer to the Market Study Guidelines which specifies how data on each of these criteria is to be collected.
 Below are examples of services for this type of family development:

-- i.
-Regularly-held resident meetings;
+- Regularly-held resident meetings;

-- ii.
-After-school programs for children;
+- After-school programs for children;

-- iii.
-Financial literacy courses for adults;
+- Financial literacy courses for adults;

-- iv.
-Credit and/or budget counseling;
+- Credit and/or budget counseling;

-- v.
-Life skills and employment services;
+- Life skills and employment services;

-- vi.
-Computer lab or computer check-out program;
+- Computer lab or computer check-out program;

-- vii.
-Daycare services;
+- Daycare services;

-- viii.
-College preparation counseling;
+- College preparation counseling;

-- ix.
-Library;
+- Library;

-- x.
-Back to school programs;
+- Back to school programs;

-- xi.
-Youth sports activities;
+- Youth sports activities;

-- xii.
-Teen support groups, and
+- Teen support groups, and

-- xiii.
-Good neighbor and tenant rights classes.
+- Good neighbor and tenant rights classes.